shunichironomura/capsula/docs/configuration.md

 CF-Access-Client-Secret = { env = "CF_ACCESS_CLIENT_SECRET" }
 ```

-Commands are split with shell-like word splitting and executed directly (no shell), and their stdout is trimmed of trailing newlines.
+Commands are split with shell-like word splitting and executed directly (no shell) from the project root (the directory containing `capsula.toml`), and their stdout is trimmed of trailing newlines.
 If a command fails (e.g. an expired login session), the push aborts with the command's stderr.

+HTTP redirects are never followed: a redirect (e.g. to a login page) is reported as an error instead of forwarding credentials to the redirect target.

 !!! warning "Trust model"
     `command` entries execute arbitrary commands when you run `capsula push` or `capsula vaults`.
 Only use them with a trusted `capsula.toml` — the same caution that already applies to the `capture-command` hook.